dentsads/magic-mirror-photobooth/README.md

 systemctl disable ModemManager.service
 ```

+## Install the Arduino CLI

+Alternatively you can use the [Arduino CLI](https://github.com/arduino/arduino-cli) to flash sketches on your Arduino.

 ### Flash `FIRMATA` on Arduino

 You need to flash the `FIRMATA` library on the Arduino.
 You can find the source files [here](https://github.com/ajfisher/node-pixel/tree/v0.10.2/firmware/build/node_pixel_firmata)